The Phaser E-stim Reference and Glossary

 , and deliver stimulation pulses to appropriate electrodes.
 Some commercially available e-stim devices

 are also equipped with an audio input jack and can process e-stim sound files fed into the audio input.

 Electrostimulation audio files are either played from a digital player, a CD player, or from a computer.

 E-stim audio files tend to be large and often are digitally compressed to save disk space and hence transmission time over the Internet.
 Lossy compression methods like the very popular MP3 algorithm alter the digital data in an irreversible way and thus should not be applied to any e-stim audio signals.
-Such MP3 e-stim files are widely available on the Internet, or even sold on CDs through retailers.
+However, such MP3 e-stim audio files are widely available on the Internet, or sold on CDs through retailers.